Asthma

 medical illustration of the effects of bronchial asthma

 An asthma attack is when your symptoms suddenly worsen.
-You may feel a tightening around your chest due to your swollen airways, making breathing difficult.
+You may experience a tightening sensation around your chest due to your swollen airways, which can make breathing difficult.
 In more serious cases, you may experience dizziness, confusion, and your fingers and lips may turn blue.

 Asthma attacks can occur due to stress, anxiety or exposure to irritants and smoke.